Two-thirds of Global Wind and Solar Projects Under Construction Are in China

 Credit: MingYang Smart Energy

-is currently spearheading the global expansion of utility-scale wind and projects, accounting for 64% of the total under construction worldwide, a report from the U.S.-based revealed on Thursday.
+is currently spearheading the global expansion of utility-scale wind and solar projects, accounting for 64% of the total under construction worldwide, a report from the U.S.-based revealed on Thursday.
 This massive initiative, totaling 339 gigawatts (GW), dwarfs the efforts of the United States, which ranks a distant second with 40 GW in its project pipeline.

 The rapid pace of China's renewable energy deployment not only positions it well to achieve the global target of tripling renewable capacity by 2030 but also suggests the country may surpass its own targets well ahead of schedule.
 According to analysts, Beijing is set to meet its goal of installing 1,200 GW of wind and solar power by the end of this month, a significant milestone achieved six years earlier than planned, as reported by the Sydney-based Energy Finance.

 Despite these advancements, China's transition to renewables presents challenges, particularly in integrating the new capacity into its coal-dominated grid.
-Aiqun Yu, research analyst at Global Energy Monitor, highlighted the urgent need for expanded transmission to accommodate the surge in renewable generation.
+Aiqun Yu, analyst at Global Energy Monitor, highlighted the urgent need for expanded transmission to accommodate the surge in renewable generation.

 Recent data underscores the shifting dynamics in China's energy landscape, with coal's contribution to electricity generation hitting a record low of 53% in May, while non-fossil fuel sources reached a record high of 44%, according to analysis by Carbon Brief.
 Solar and wind power contributed 12% and 11% respectively, marking substantial gains due to increased capacity additions.